powersync-ja/build-day/README.md

 1. Run `cp .env.template .env`
 2. Set the appropriate env variables
 3. Run `docker compose up` to get the backend and powersync service started.
-4. In a new terminal run `cd chat-app && pnpm i && pnpm start` to get the frontend started.
+4. In a new terminal run `cd chat-app && npm i && npm start` to get the frontend started.

 # Config